Skip to content

 In the latest billing adjustment of TrueWatch, the larger value between "count/10" and the number of trace_id will be taken as the daily billing data.

-APM Profiles
+APM Profile

-Counts the number of APM Profile data reported (per ten thousand Profiles /day).
+Counts the number of reported APM Profile data (per ten thousand Profiles/day).

 Billing Notes